Claudia-Barrera/Long_ITS_metabarcoding/README.md

 ## Requirements and dependencies

 This pipeline was implemented in snakemake and requires conda to create the different environments.
-Listed here are the version of the tools we tested; however, new versions might work and should be modified in the `envs` files. he pipeline has been tested on independent installations of linux operation systems and flavours of WSL.
+Listed here are the version of the tools we tested; however, new versions might work and should be modified in the `envs` files.
+The pipeline has been tested on independent installations of linux operation systems and flavours of WSL.
 Hardware requirements are depending on the difficulty / size of the jobs the user runs.
 A good start to run the pipeline with example data is 16 GB ram and 8 cores CPU, preferentially with 8 GB CUDA-compatible GPU (but not needed).

 ### Dependencies